 For a digital transformation to get off the ground, it must have the full support of your C-suite.
 It sounds plain and simple but gaining that support can be harder than expected.

-To gain buy-in, you must show executives how the investment will benefit the enterprise and what positive changes they can expect.
+To gain buy-in, you must show executives how the investment will benefit the enterprise and what specific changes they can expect.

-Then, once they approve the project budget, you must convince them to remain involved in the effort.
+Then, once they approve the project budget, you must convince them to remain involved in the project management process.

-For example, these leaders should form an executive steering committee that clarifies the organization’s digital strategy and makes decisions concerning resource allocation, project timeline, and budget.
+For example, these leaders should form an executive steering committee that guides the organization’s ERP implementation process and makes decisions concerning resource allocation, project timeline, and budget.

 6. Poor Data Quality